Justaus3r/Anfu/README.md

 A python program to Encrypt Files and Directories using Symmetric(fernet) Encryption.it has a simple Textual user interface(TUI).its available for both Linux and Windows.

+## Key Features:
+- A simple and attractive TUI(Textual user interface).
+- Cross-platform,works on both windows and linux and probably on Mac too(haven't checked on mac tho).
+- Enhanced Error-handling,save error's in errorlog on Desktop
+- Portable ,you can either install anfu or either use a portable version.use anywhere anytime.
+- Symmetric encryption.Files are encrypted with high level encryption.
+- Menory checking module for constantly checking system memory and show warnings when system exceeds 85% of memory usage.
+- Change font-type from simple font to fancy font(you need to configure your terminal for showing unicode characters).
+- Show tray notification upon encryption and decryption.
+- Mouse support,you can use keyboard as well as mouse for selecting options.
+- Interactive,can adjust itself to window size.

 ### Download
 | Operating system:         | Link:                                     |
 | -------------             |:-------------:                            |